Sheet Index macros

 How to add the Macro buttons to your Quick Access Toolbar

-To learn how to enable macros to run, and how to save the above VBA macro code to your Excel, please download my e-book from Amazon for step by step directions:
+To learn how to enable macros to run, and how to save the above VBA macro code to your Excel, please download my e-book on Amazon, Making the Most of the Quick Access Toolbar in Excel, for step by step directions: